Texas Municipal League Municipal Excellence Awards

 Final judging will be conducted by an independent panel of judges with considerable experience in the area of municipal government.
 The judging will take place in Austin and will be closed to the public.
 The judges reserve the right to change the category of entries.

 Judges will be asked to look for the following attributes of each entry:

 - Is the application complete and are all the necessary items enclosed?

 - What is the long-term value to the city?

 - Can the project be adapted for other cities?

 Announcement of the Winners

-All winning applicants will be notified in late August 2014.
+All winning applicants will be notified in late August 2015.
 The winners will be featured in a future issue of Texas Town & City magazine.
-In addition, the winners will be recognized at the TML Annual Conference to be held on September 30-October 3, in Houston.
+In addition, the winners will be recognized at the TML Annual Conference to be held on September 22-25, 2015, in San Antonio.

-Additional information on the TML Municipal Excellence Awards Program can be obtained by calling the TML office at 512-231-7400.
+Additional information on the TML Municipal Excellence Awards Program can be obtained by calling Rachael Pitts at TML office at 512-231-7400.